asmaamirkhan/DeepLearningNotes/7-AppliedML/README.md

 What should we pay attention to while evaluating an ML project?
 How to optimize it?
 How to speed up?
 Since there are a lot of parameters how to know where to fix and which parameter to tune? 🤔🤕

-Before answering these question let's look at the whole process 🧐
+Before answering these question let's take a look at the whole process 🧐

 ## Chain of assumptions in ML
-The model should:
+**The model should:**

 Fit **training** set well on cost function  (Human level performance ❌❌)

 ⬇